Jon9851/History-Quiz/TESTING.md

 ![Manual Testing](assets/images/manual2.png)
 ![Manual Testing](assets/images/manual3.png)
 # BUGS
-The orginal design for you matter change a lot due to bugs and learning curves i faced during the development of this project.
+The orginal design for the history quiz has changed a lot due to bugs and learning curves i faced during the development of this project.

   1. color change when user selects wrong answer  does not activate.
   2. Question choices appear to small on smaller devices they do not fill up the full page.